 Your teenager commits an infraction.
 You get angry.
 You dole out a punishment in the heat of the moment.
 You’re grounded!
 No video games for a week!
 Extra chores!
 Your teenager pushes back.
 You waver.
-Then feel regret.
-You back down … disciplining can be tough, right?
+Then feel regret so you back down.
 Does this sound familiar?

 You must stay calm, even if that means telling your teenager you need time to calm down.
-“When you dole out a punishment while you’re upset, your teenager will perceive the limit as controlling rather than as a way to help him or her be successful,” says Bailey.
+“When you dole out a punishment while you’re upset, your teenager will perceive the limit as controlling rather than as a way to help them be successful,” says Bailey.

-Parents are in charge of their inner state; teens are in charge of their inner states, notes Bailey.
-You are not “making” them angry, and they are not “making” you angry.
+Parents are in charge of their inner state; teens are in charge of their inner state, notes Bailey.
+You are not making them angry, and they are not making you angry.
 Instead you are both making the choice to feel angry.
 You can reclaim power with your words.
 Try saying, “I’m going to take away your phone at night” instead of, “You’re making me have to take away your phone!”

 Take curfew.
 What you want is for your teenager to be home at a reasonable hour.
 Work with your teenager in advance to define what “reasonable” is for that event.
 Conclude with stating the limit and the consequence in very specific terms.
 For example, “You must be back home no later than 11 p.m. or you will lose access to the car.”

-Because your teenager will challenge the limit and this is the hard part.
-When your teenager does, says Bailey, repeat your teenager’s choices for this particular event: “You can go to the party and be back by 11 p.m., or you can stay home.
+Stay calm even though your teenager will challenge the limit.
+This is the hard part.
+When your teenager pushes back, says Bailey, repeat your teenager’s choices for this particular event: “You can go to the party and be back by 11 p.m., or you can stay home.
 Which would be best for you tonight?”

 In the curfew scenario, a parent could say: “Our agreement was 11, but you came home at 11:30 without calling.
 I worry that you are not safe when you disregard our agreed-upon curfew.
 Next time, you will not be able to drive the car.
 You can choose between being dropped off and picked up at the party, or not going at all.
 Then, I will know you are safe and home at the correct time.”

 When setting agreements, visualize a fence around the issue in your mind.
 For example, if the issue is time spent on social media, explain your concerns.
-Your teenager may rush through homework to get on social media—or be distracted from homework—or your teenager may stay up late into the night on social media.
-Etc.
+Your teenager may rush through homework to get on social media.
+Or your teenager may stay up late into the night on social media.

 Define the broad guidelines (fences), and then discuss the details.
 Once they have shared their own priorities (I want to be on social media because my friends are there too), the next step is to negotiate.
 You may suggest a phone basket where everyone—including parents—places phones at a designated hour each night.
 If possible, come up with consequences for infractions together.
-“When agreements are created together, the quantity of consequences and policing needed will be considerably less,” says Bailey.
+“When agreements are created together, the policing of consequences will be considerably less,” says Bailey.

-Again, no doling out consequences when you are upset.
+8. Again, do not dole out consequences when you are upset

 “Consequences are about teaching, not punishing or rescuing,” says Bailey.
 “The best consequence is a natural consequence.
 Again, focus mainly on how you deliver the consequence.
 At emotionally-charged times, we give our teens a free pass.
 When we yell and threaten, they respond by saying that we are picking on them.
 The consequence then essentially becomes about our upset, not their behavior.
 In your delivery of a consequence, avoid redirecting your teen’s focus to you by: